aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

     -   **Performance**:  _Standard_
     -   **Redundancy**:  _Locally-redundant storage (LRS)_

 3. Select  **Next: Advanced >**  and view the advanced configuration options.
-This is where you can enable hierarchical namespace to support Azure Data Lake Storage Gen2.
-Under **Data Lake Storage Gen2**, check the **Enable hierarchical namespace** option, and then select  **Next: Networking >**  to view the networking options for your storage account.
+Then select  **Next: Networking >**  to view the networking options for your storage account.

 4. Select  **Next: Data protection >**  and then in the  **Recovery**  section,  deselect all of the  **Enable soft delete...**  options.
 These options retain deleted files for subsequent recovery, but can cause issues later.